How do your SSL certificates work?

 - Standard certificate

-All three methods provide the same amount of security and encryption.
+All methods provide the same amount of security and encryption.
 The trade-offs are price versus convenience for your site's visitors.

 A self-signed certificate will popup a warning when visiting your site for the first time, confirming that the visitor wants to install the certificate into their browser.
 Self-signed certificates are best used for sites that are used primarily by groups of individuals that don't change that often, e.g. employees using an intranet site.
 A self-signed certificate is free.